 The evolution of the polygraph

-The beating of the heart: the 'real' lie detector
+The heartbeat: the 'real' lie detector

-The accuracy and F1 score for each subject varies from 75% to 80%, with the maximum accuracy around 87%.
+The accuracy and F1 score for each subject varies 75% to 80%, with the maximum accuracy around 87%.

 Lies, lies, everywhere